1. BACKGROUND AND PURPOSE

 - require a building, electrical, plumbing or other municipal permit, for example:

-- changes to unit electrical wiring for lighting fixtures
+- changes to suite electrical wiring for lighting fixtures

-- changes to unit plumbing for bathroom or kitchen faucets
+- changes to suite plumbing for bathroom or kitchen faucets

 - may have a negative effect on building air quality, water conservation or energy efficiency.